 2. The price of materials required to rebuild your property matter

-According to the Associated General Contractors recent press release, the cost of buying materials necessary to rebuild a property in a non-residential area have increased by almost 21% from February 2021 to February 2022.
-If your shop’s last replacement value evaluation took place before the pandemic, your policy might not reflect the actual cash you’d need if you suffered a loss.
+According to the Associated General Contractors’ press release, the cost of buying materials necessary to rebuild a property in a non-residential area has increased by almost 21% from February 2021 to February 2022.
+If your building’s last replacement value evaluation took place before the pandemic, your policy might not reflect the actual cash you’d need if you suffered a loss.

-At Intrepid Direct, we offer a 25% extension on rebuild costs to help owners account for extreme inflation like this.
-But even so, we recommend owners revisit the Replacement Value of their building each year.
+We recommend owners revisit the Replacement Value of their building each year.
 Also, don’t forget about those other “buildings” you own.
 Outbuildings and other structures can also be associated with your property policy and can be included in the replacement evaluation.
-You may want to consider including paint booth(s) in your building limit as well.
+If you are a repair garage, you may want to consider including paint booth(s) in your building limit as well.
 Paint booths can usually be included in the value of a building as they are considered permanent fixtures.
 Property coverage on a building is typically less expensive than the alternative: business personal property (BPP) coverage.
 With paint booth costs soaring to $250,000 or more now, this little modification to your policy could cost you a few dollars today, and a whole lot of capital in the long run.

-3. If your under-insured, you could get hit with a co-insurance penalty
+3. If you are under-insured, you could get hit with a co-insurance penalty

 Let’s say you procured a policy last year that insures your building for up to $600,000 with a $1,000 deductible and an 80% co-insurance clause.
 Today, the cost to rebuild is now $1,000,000.
 Yesterday, you experienced a partial loss worth $100,000 in damage.
 Due to your co-insurance clause of 80%, your building coverage should have been adjusted to $800,000 (80% of $1M).
 But unfortunately, it wasn’t.
 And because you’re currently sitting at 60% ($600,000 of $1M), you will get hit with a penalty.
 Because $600,000 is 75 percent of $800,000, your insurance carrier will likely only pay out 75 percent, less your deductible.
 So instead of receiving $100,000 for your building’s repairs, you will only receive $74,000 ($75,000 minus your deductible).